 - Profiles: You will need to create a Development profile for the app and make sure it contains your Development certificate (from step 1) as well as each of the devices that you want to debug on (step 3).
 Download the profile and double-click the file to install it.

-Debugging on-device requires that you set the Team from your account as well as setting the Build For property to Development.
+Debugging on-device requires that you set the Team from your account as well as setting the Build For property to App Store.